-Miller was scheduled to lecture about the tapes in Berlin this week.
-A paper based on Miller's research will appear in the October issue of the journal Language & Communication.
+Miller is scheduled to lecture about the tapes in Berlin next week.
+A paper based on Miller's research will appear in next month's issue of the journal Language & Communication.

 In the end, the insights into bin Laden could add a deeper understanding of the complexities of global terrorism, Miller said.